We’re weighing the pros and cons to find out if you should really get a glass protector for your smartphone.

 2. Some protector manufacturers advise using a tiny bit of soapy water while applying it to the screen.
 It’ll help remove irritating bubbles and folds in the plastic.

-3. Use the credit card trick: get the protector positioned, then use the edge of your credit card to carefully press it down with a scraping motion.
+3. Use the credit card trick: position the protector, then use the edge of your credit card to carefully press it down with a scraping motion.